-Beside the end-to-end learning approach, ML has also helped optimization solve problems faster.
-In \cite{deka2019learning}, the authors used a ML technique to identify an active set of constraints in DC-OPF.
+Besides the end-to-end learning approach, ML has also helped optimization solve problems faster.
+In \cite{deka2019learning}, the authors used an ML technique to identify an active set of constraints in DC-OPF.
 Also in \cite{cengil2022learning}, ML is used to identify a variable subset for accelerating an optimality-based bound tightening algorithm \cite{sundar2018optimization} for the AC-OPF.

-By definition, since learning the AC-OPF optimal solution is a regression task, the inference from ML model will not be always correct.
+By definition, since learning the AC-OPF optimal solution is a regression task, the inference from the ML model will not be always correct.
 A variety of techniques have been used to remedy this limitation, including the use of warm-starts and power flows as post-processing.
 A Newton-based method is used to correct the active power generations and voltage magnitudes at generator buses so that they satisfied the AC power flow problem \cite{venzke2020inexact,chatzos2021spatial}.
 In \cite{taheri2022restoring}, the authors corrected voltages at buses by minimizing the weighted least square of the inconsistency in the AC power flow using the Newton-Raphson method.
-In \cite{zamzam2020learning}, the active power injections (generation) and voltage phasors are outputted directly from the ML model and determine the other variables by solving a power flow.
-Also, in \cite{baker2019learning} and \cite{dong2020smart}, the use of the learning scheme was suggested to provide warm-starts for ACOPF solvers, but only present results on small test networks (up to 300 bus system).
+In \cite{zamzam2020learning}, the active power injections and voltage phasors are outputted directly from the ML model and determine the other variables by solving a power flow.
+Also, in \cite{baker2019learning} and \cite{dong2020smart}, the use of the learning scheme was suggested to provide warm-start points for ACOPF solvers, but only presented the results on small test networks (up to the 300 bus system).
 In \cite{pan2022deepopf}, the use of DNN-based learning method for generating warm-start points was suggested.
-Their method is tested on a power system with 2,000 buses, but no speed-up is reported with the learning based warm-start point.
+Their method was tested on a power system with 2,000 buses, but no speed-up was reported with the learning-based warm-start point.